ahmd-sh/open-in-github-dev/README.md

   bun run build:firefox
   ```

-This will generate the final `dist/index.js` file and the corresponding `manifest.json` for the chosen browser.
+This will generate the corresponding `manifest.json` for the chosen browser and compress relevant files to `build/`.